didii/FlexValidator/README.md

 # FlexValidator
-A flexible validator made for C#.
+A flexible and testable validator made for C#.

 See the docs for all info you need: [API docs](https://didii.github.io/FlexValidator/).
 This readme is only part of it